-If you are a Mac® user, our clients tell us you can read .WMF by using Adobe Illustrator 10+, Adobe CS, or Corel Draw for Mac…newer version of Adobe Illustrator opens both forrmats
+If you are a Mac® user, our clients tell us you can read .WMF by using Adobe Illustrator 10+, Adobe CS, or Corel Draw for Mac…, newer version of Adobe Illustrator opens both formats.

 Q: What is the best software for Viewing and Editing Armorial Gold Art?

 A: There are hundreds vector drawing and illustration software programs.
 The WMF is the most Internationally popular file format and opens in hundreds of desktop and draw and design programs.
-The Corel Draw (CDR) format opens in Corel Draw 8,9,10,11,12, X3, X4, X5, X6 and also opens in Illustrator 9,10,11,CS I, CS II, CS III and CS IV+
+The Corel Draw (CDR) format opens in Corel Draw 8,9,10,11,12, X3, X4, X5, X6, X7, X8 (and newer) and also opens in Illustrator 9, 10, 11, Creative Suite versions 1-6, and Illustrator Creative Cloud (CC)

-Here is a partial list that can read and edit the WMF format.
+Here is a partial list (probably out of date) of programs that can read and edit the WMF format.

 Serif Draw (a free edition is available)